Fantastic penthouse apartment in a totally renovated property in Pasaje Concepció, next to Paseo de Gracia.

 Elegant building totally refurbished, in one of the best locations in the city next to the best restaurants, shops and services.

-We have other flats available in the property.
+We have other floors available in the property.

 Contact us so we can offer you the one that best suits your needs!